Thanks for emailing that article!

 We are learning more about how to treat and some of the treatment strategies beyond lowering pressure, such as neuroprotection, and we’re seeing this explosion of new devices and approaches from surgery.
 All of these and many other areas in our basic understanding of glaucoma are really offering a great future.

 Louis B. Cantor, MD was keynote speaker at the 2013 Glaucoma 360 New Horizons Forum.
-He is Chair and Professor of Ophthalmology, Jay C. and Lucile L. Kahn Professor of Glaucoma Research and Education, and Director of the Glaucoma Service at the Eugene and Marilyn Glick Eye Institute, Indiana University School of Medicine in Indianapolis.
+He is the Jay C. and Lucile L. Kahn Professor of Glaucoma Research and Education and Director of the Glaucoma Service at the Eugene and Marilyn Glick Eye Institute, Indiana University School of Medicine, Department of Ophthalmology, in Indianapolis, Indiana.